knutsoned/bevy_lazy_signals/architecture.md

 The closure in the Computed component of every entity marked with a ComputeMemo component runs and the result is stored in the LazyImmutableState.
 As each value is read, the Computed is added to the next_subscribers of the source entity.
-If the value is itself a Memo, it will recompute if it's marked with Dirty.
+If the value is itself a Computed, it will recompute if it's marked with Dirty.
 Otherwise it simply returns the value.
 If the value is different, ValueChanged will be added after the closure is evaluated, which will be used to limit which effects are scheduled next.
+The Dirty component is removed whether the value changed or not.

 A stack is kept of all running operations.
 If any source is dirty, the Computed will put itself and its dirty sources on the stack.
-This avoids the use of recursion.
+This avoids the use of direct recursion.
 The system exits when each item in the stack finishes.

 ### Effect Processing